 Nicaragua: March 2010 – May 2011

-Start-up of an extreme adventure company focused on delivering a “Rites of Passage” for young men via a 2000km long mountain bike adventure through Central America without maps, GPS or support crews.
+A quick start-up of an extreme adventure company focused on delivering a “Rites of Passage” for young men via a 2000km long mountain bike adventure through Central America without maps, GPS, or support crews.
 Check out the 21 Day Epic trailer and documentary on youtube.

 SGI, Silicon Graphics Inc. : Customer Engineering Manager